People in Education is looking for classrooms, schools and organizations to partner with our artists-in-residence, starting October 2018.

 The Artist in Residence (AIR) program partners with artists, school communities and students to make media that uncovers stories at the heart of the schooling experience.
 Over four months, we explore a complex education issue, resulting in a collaborative, digital media project.

 This year, we’re looking to change how we make; instead of creating projects on varying topics, we want to focus all our media projects around a central theme: school lunch.
-This new model will allow us to get multiple angles on one part of schooling and show how complex it really is.

 Often in policy and reform conversations about schooling we flatten the complexities of the issues, attempting to make them easier to comprehend or measure.
 From there, we develop flat solutions that fail to address what is truly at the core of the education crisis.